SimpleVlad/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/logo.md

 ## Description
 <section id='description'>
-Sometimes we need to select any objects at the image.
-OpenCV has drawing functions.
-In this tutorial, we’ll look at features like cv.ellipse() and cv.circle().
-The main aim of this lesson is show how use this function and draw openCV logo.
+OpenCV has drawing functions which let you draw simple geometric primitives.
+In this tutorial, we will look at methods like cv.ellipse() and cv.circle().
+The main aim of this lesson is to show how to use this functions and draw openCV logo.

-<code>ellipse(img, center, axes, angle, startAngle, endAngle, color)</code> where <code>img</code> is an image where the circle is drawn, <code>center</code> - Center of the circle, <code>angle</code> is ellipse rotation angle in degrees, <code>startAngle</code> is starting angle of the elliptic arc in degrees, <code>endAngle</code> is ending angle of the elliptic arc in degrees,<code>color</code> is a color of object, and <code>thickness</code> is thickness of the ellipse arc outline, if positive.
+<code>ellipse(img, center, axes, angle, startAngle, endAngle, color)</code> where <code>img</code> is an image where the elips is drawn, <code>center</code> - Center of the elips, <code>angle</code> is ellipse rotation angle in degrees, <code>startAngle</code> is starting angle of the elliptic arc in degrees, <code>endAngle</code> is ending angle of the elliptic arc in degrees,<code>color</code> is a color of object, and <code>thickness</code> is thickness of the ellipse arc outline, if positive.
 Otherwise, this indicates that a filled ellipse sector is to be drawn.

 <code>circle(img, center, radius, color)</code> where <code>img</code> is an image where the circle is drawn, <code>center</code> - Center of the circle, <code>radius</code> is a circle's radius, and <code>color</code> is a color of object.
 </section>